ericsonga/TeacherCSP/_sources/CSPStringPieces/ch17_exercises.rst

         .. tab:: Question

-           Fix the 6 errors in the code below so that it runs.
+           Fix the 6 syntax errors in the code below so that it runs.
+It will print a story.

            .. activecode::  ch17ex2q
                 :nocodelens: